A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Fusion of Dialogue Systems

 \subsection{Fusion within TOD}

+Such modular TOD faces several critical limitations, including cascading errors from different components (e.g., NLU misclassifications corrupting the later DST) and high costs for domain-specific adaptation, resulting in low scalability and generalizability.
+The advert of seq-to-seq framework and especially the appearance of PLM make it possible to unify all sub-tasks into shared architectures, reducing extensive manual feature engineering for each module in traditional TOD.
+Due to extensive world knowledge pre-trained in PLM, it brings much better scalability, generalizability and also the overall performance.

-As PLM demonstrates powerful capabilities at different downstream tasks, a lot of work starts to fuse several sub-tasks in TOD (e.g., NLU, DST, DPL, and NLG) and propose a unified end-to-end framework to solve them simultaneously \citep{wen-etal-2017-network,moss,peng-etal-2021-soloist,su-etal-2022-multi,he2022galaxy,space-3}, starting from the earliest work NLM (e.g, LSTM, RNN) to the latter PLM (e.g, GPT2, T5), as shown in Table~\ref{tab:e2e_tod}.
-By observing Table~\ref{tab:e2e_tod}, we find that there are several trends accompanied by the shift of used language models: In general, since the appearance of PLM, there is an increasing interest and attention to the end-to-end task-oriented dialogue system as we observe more works appear.
-Most of them adopt encoder-decoder or decoder-only architectures by formulating each sub-task as a sequence-to-sequence task while leveraging both the understanding and generation capability of language models \citep{liu2023gpt, space-3}.
+Specifically, as PLMs demonstrates exceptional performance across various natural language processing downstream tasks, an increasing number of studies seek to leverage them to address multiple sub-tasks in TOD (e.g., NLU, DST, DPL, and NLG) simultaneously within a unified end-to-end framework \citep{wen-etal-2017-network,moss,peng-etal-2021-soloist,su-etal-2022-multi,he2022galaxy,space-3}, starting from the earliest work NLM (e.g, LSTM, RNN) to the latter PLM (e.g, GPT2, T5), as shown in Table~\ref{tab:e2e_tod}.
+Several conclusion can be drawn from the results.
+In general, there is a significant increase in the number of studies aiming to solve multiple sub-tasks in TOD simultaneously \citep{peng-etal-2021-soloist, SimpleToD, 10.1145/3623381}.
+Some also explore incorporating auxiliary tasks, such as masked language modeling (MLM) \citep{space-3} and response selection (RS) \citep{he2022galaxy}, to enhance overall performance.
+All of these approaches benefit from the seq-to-seq framework, leveraging various base models based on encoder-decoder or decoder-only architectures.